Multivariate Fidelities: Proposed quantum generalizations

 Now consider that

 At this point, we conclude the two inequalities by applying \cref{Prop:uniform_cont_average_pairwise} and \cref{thm:uniform_cont_SDP_F} along with~\eqref{eq:equality_classical}. \end{proof}

-\begin{remark}[Uniform continuity of measured Matusita multivariate fidelity]\ \\ Using a similar proof technique as given in the proof of \cref{cor:uniform_cont_measured_multi_avg} and using uniform continuity of the Matusita multivariate fidelity in \cref{prop:unif-cont-Matusita}, it is possible to obtain uniform continuity bound for measured Matusita multivariate fidelity as well under the assumption that $\frac{1}{r} \left( \sum_{i=1}^r \left[ d_B(\rho_i,\sigma_i)\right]^2\right) \leq \varepsilon$. \end{remark}
+\begin{remark}[Uniform continuity of measured Matusita multivariate fidelity] Using a similar proof technique as given in the proof of \cref{cor:uniform_cont_measured_multi_avg} and using uniform continuity of the Matusita multivariate fidelity in \cref{prop:unif-cont-Matusita}, it is possible to obtain a uniform continuity bound for the measured Matusita multivariate fidelity as well, under the assumption that $\frac{1}{r} \left( \sum_{i=1}^r d_B(\rho_i,\sigma_i)^2\right) \leq \varepsilon$. \end{remark}

-The following proposition establishes inequalities between the measured average pairwise fidelity and average pairwise Uhlmann fidelity. \begin{proposition}[Multivariate fidelities and their measured variant] The following inequality holds for every tuple $(\rho_1,\dots,\rho_r)$ of states:
+The following proposition establishes inequalities between the measured average pairwise fidelity and the average pairwise Uhlmann fidelity. \begin{proposition}[Average pairwise measured and Uhlmann fidelities] The following inequality holds for every tuple $(\rho_1,\dots,\rho_r)$ of states:

 \end{proposition}

 \begin{proof} Consider the following:

 where the first inequality follows from placing the infimum inside the sum, the second equality follows from the Fuchs--Caves characterization of Uhlmann fidelity in terms of the measured bivariate fidelity (see~\eqref{eq:bivariate_measured}). \end{proof}